wasiejen/Free-Snap-Tap/README.md

 - Custom delay for every key event that helps to NOT be recognised as input automation because the input is not as perfect
   - see [### Example Use Cases for Aliases (to show what is possible right now)](https://github.com/wasiejen/Free-Snap-Tap?tab=readme-ov-file#examplesfor-aliases-to-show-what-is-possible-right-now)
 - With Autofocus option: to only be active if a certain active window is in focus (see # Configuration)
+- programmable delays and time constraints for macros
 - With simple Command Line Interface (CLI)

 <img width="900" alt="FST" src="https://github.com/user-attachments/assets/6160fa32-e598-448f-bd67-7ef0cd02b081">